b-straub/DexieNET/README.md

 **DexieNET** aims to be a feature complete .NET wrapper for **Dexie.js** the famous Javascript IndexedDB wrapper from David Fahlander including support for **cloud sync**.

-I consists of two parts, a source generator converting  a C# record, class, struct to a DB store and a set of wrappers around the well known Dexie.js API constructs such as *Table, WhereClause, Collection*, ...
+It consists of two parts, a source generator converting a C# record, class, struct to a DB store and a set of wrappers around the well known Dexie.js API constructs such as *Table, WhereClause, Collection*, ...

 It's designed to work within a Blazor Webassembly application with minimal effort.